VIN1902/learning-js/02-core-concepts/02-first-class-functions.md

 - Closure is a function that remembers the variables from its outer-function even after that stack-frame has ended.
 - Closure = must be inner function + survives beyond parent + keeps access to outer variables
 - All closures are inner functions, but not all inner functions are closures.
-- Closures persist because the lexical environment record is kept in the heap, from stack where its usually is.
+- Closures persist because the lexical environment of parent has environment record which is kept in the heap, from stack where its usually is.
 This is decided by JS engine if some function tries to reach outer-function's variables.
     - during scope analysis (before execution), the engine already marks variables as captured and to be placed in heap. done during memory phase of callstack.
 ```js
 function parent() {